pmunts/muntsos/README.md

     1.10.5, libnl to 3.11.0, libmysqlclient (MariaDB Connector/C) to
     3.4.3, rabbitmq to 0.15.0, libmodbus to 3.1.11, and xz to 5.6.3.
 -   25 November 2024 -- Upgraded some initramfs programs: OpenSSH to
     9.9p1, ethtool to 6.11, and nano to 8.2.
 Added iw.
-Upgraded Raspberry Pi 64-bit kernels to 6.6.62.
 Upgraded the Python runtime extension to 3.13.0.
+-   26 November 2024 -- Upgraded Raspberry Pi 64-bit kernels to 6.6.63.

 Quick Setup Instructions for the Impatient
 ------------------------------------------